OzanYasin/git-and-github-bootcamp/README.md

 `git remote remove <name>`

 > It's somewhat common to have multiple remotes, especially when you're working on open source projects.

+## Pushing

+Now that we have a remote set up, let's push some work up to Github!
+To do this, we need to use the `git push` command.

+We need to specify the remote we want to push up to AND the specific local branch we want to push up to that remote.

+`git push <remove> <branch>

+**For instance,** `git push origin master` tells git to push up the master branch to our origin remote.